johnros/johnros.github.com/index.md

 My mail is at the head of this page.
 Alternatively, just follow the links at the bottom of the page.

 I also moderate BGU's computing-for-research listsrv.
-[Join here](http://lists.bgu.ac.il/mailman/listinfo/research.computing) (only accesible from within the BGU's VPN).
+[Join here](http://lists.bgu.ac.il/mailman/listinfo/research.computing) (only accessible from within the BGU's VPN).